 - When ready to cook, finely-chop leek leaves and grate ginger.
-Hit the “Saute” button on the Instant Pot and add 2 tbsp garlic-infused olive oil.
-Once the display on the Instant Pot reads “Hot,” add leek and ginger and saute for 2 minutes, stirring frequently.
+Hit the “Sauté” button on your 6-quart Instant Pot, 8-quart Instant Pot, or a comparable pressure cooker and add 2 tablespoons garlic-infused olive oil.
+Once the display on the Instant Pot reads “Hot,” add leek and fresh ginger (if using fresh - hold off on adding the ground ginger) and sauté for 2 minutes, stirring frequently.

 - Hit “Cancel” on the Instant Pot.
-Add chicken bone broth and scrape the bottom of the pot clean with a plastic spoon.
-Add canned tomatoes with their juice to the Instant Pot.
+Add chicken bone broth and scrape the bottom of the pot clean with a plastic spoon or spatula (I love my Instant Pot spatula).
+Add canned tomatoes with their juice and ground ginger (if you didn't use fresh in step 2) to the Instant Pot.

 - While the chicken is resting, using an immersion blender, carefully (and slowly if the liquid gets splatty) blend the remaining contents of the Instant Pot until smooth, and set aside to cool.
-Chop chicken into small, bite-sized pieces (about 1”).
-Add coconut cream and ghee to the Instant Pot and stir well to combine.
+Chop chicken into small, bite-sized pieces (about 1-inch in size).
+Add coconut cream (or heavy cream) and ghee (or butter) to the Instant Pot and stir well to combine.
 Finally, add chicken pieces and any juices from the cutting board into the pot and stir to coat in the sauce.

-- Serve over a starch component, such as my Instant Pot “Garlic” Mashed Potatoes (Low FODMAP, Paleo and Whole30), basmati rice (low FODMAP but not Paleo/Whole30), or cauliflower rice (Paleo/Whole30 but not low FODMAP).
+- Serve over a starch component, such as the low FODMAP option of my Instant Pot “Garlic” Mashed Potatoes (Paleo and Whole30), basmati rice (low FODMAP but not Paleo/Whole30), or cauliflower rice (Paleo/Whole30 but not low FODMAP).

-- *This cooking time works well for 2 large chicken breasts that are approximately ½ lb each.
-If you use smaller breasts, reduce the cooking time by a minute or two.
+- Chicken breasts: this cooking time is for 2 large chicken breasts that are approximately ½ pound each.

 - Category: Dinner